 Is It Safe to Let My Puppy Out Without Vaccination Shots?

-A puppy’s immune system is still weak before it gets its first shot.
-If you let your puppy out without vaccination shots, you expose it to fatal diseases like rabies, which can even spread to humans.
+A puppy’s immune system is still weak before they get the first shot.
+If you let your puppy out without vaccination shots, you expose them to fatal diseases like rabies, which can spread to humans.
 Such illnesses are always a risk to puppies and unvaccinated dogs.

 Other diseases, such as distemper and parvo, can also lead to fatalities in young puppies.
-Thus, it is crucial to have your puppy vaccinated and keep it away from other unvaccinated puppies.
+Thus, it is crucial to have your puppy vaccinated and keep them away from other unvaccinated puppies.

 Image By: Radovan Zierik, Shutterstock